Zuccotto of English Trifle

 Ingredients

-☝ This recipe is in an eggless version (both creams are eggless and with plant-based milk), a necessary choice as this is a recipe for Light and Tasty.
-It’s a lighter version that I hope won’t raise eyebrows among traditional recipe purists, and that I recommend trying because I’ve made it several times and it turns out delicious.
-Then in the process, I will also include the instruction to make the recipe with custard. 😀
+☝ This recipe is in an egg-free version (both creams are egg-free and made with plant-based milk), a necessary choice since this is a Light and Tasty recipe.
+It’s a lighter version that I hope won’t upset purists of traditional recipes, and I recommend you try it because I’ve made it several times and it turns out delicious.
+Later in the procedure I’ll also include the instructions to make the recipe with classic pastry cream. 😊

-• ladyfingers (about 30, depending on the size of the mold)
+• ladyfingers (savoiardi) (about 30, depending on the mold size)

 Tools